WA-Department-of-Agriculture/WaCSE/inst/app/www/rmd/about.md

 NRCS and Colorado State University developed two tools to estimate impacts on GHG and soil carbon from conservation practices.

--   <a href="https://comet-farm.com" target="_blank">**COMET-Farm**</a>
+- <a href="https://comet-farm.com" target="_blank">**COMET-Farm**</a> is
-    is a field-specific tool that requires detailed management and parcel history to estimate the impact of conservation practices.
+  a field-specific tool that requires detailed management and parcel history to estimate the impact of conservation practices.

 - <a href="http://comet-planner.com" target="_blank">**COMET-Planner**</a>
   is a simplified tool that evaluates GHG emission reductions by county rather than by a specific field with specific management history.
 It provides a more generalized, less accurate GHG reduction estimate, but is easier to use.

 ### How does WaCSE differ from COMET-Farm and COMET-Planner?

 WaCSE uses the COMET-Planner dataset and provides identical estimates.
 With WaCSE, however, data can be compared between multiple counties and multiple practices at once.
-WaCSE provides data in tables and bar graphs that can easily be download in spreadsheets and PDFs.
+WaCSE provides data in tables and bar graphs that can easily be downloaded in spreadsheets and PDFs.
 WaCSE also helps the user understand their GHG reduction estimate by providing a calculator to convert the emissions data into equivalents from home energy use, consuming gasoline, charging smartphones, and more!